gotoSK/mkt-alerts/README.md

 # Necessities:

-1.
-  A telegram account
+1. A telegram account <br>
-2.
-  Create and set-up a personal bot with @BotFather; start by sending "/start" (easy; within telegram UI)
+2. Create and set-up a personal bot with @BotFather; start by sending "/start" (easy; within telegram UI)

 3.
   ```ps